CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 What to do: Agree to make sleep a priority—for both of you.

 Someone’s got to get up with baby in the morning.
 And one partner might think that because they were up at night, they’re entitled to sleep.
 The other might think that because they worked a 50-hour week, they should be the one to snooze late.
 But really, you both should be allowed to catch a few extra ZZZ’s here and there.
 So make a pact to be generous to each other—and to make sleep a priority for both of you.
-That may mean skipping the weekly soccer game with buddies, or not immediately tackling the sink full of dishes, and sleeping instead.
+That may mean skipping a weekly event with friends, or not immediately tackling house chores, and sleeping instead.

 Some couples plan a whole week’s schedule for sleep in advance, but O’Neil warns that a long-term plan might be too tricky to stick to.
 Instead, just focus on the next 24 hours—how can you split shifts to make sure you both get some rest?